 - Master of Science for Secondary School Teachers (MSSST) provides content-area training and research opportunities for licensed science teachers.

-- NSF Noyce Capacity Building grant project is focused on building a 5-year B.S./M.Ed. secondary science teacher education program in collaboration with the College of Education
+- With support from an NSF Noyce grant, a 5-year B.S./M.Ed. secondary science teacher education program has been built in collaboration with the College of Education

 K-12 Student Experiences

 - REFUGES afterschool program serves refugee and first-generation students in grades 7-12

 - USEF, the University of Utah Science and Engineering Fair, is an annual competition for students in grades 5-12.